 - (2) STREETS AND SIDEWALKS INCLUDED.-Where the area in paragraph (1) is bounded by a street, the street, and any sidewalk of the street, are included in the area. - (3) FEDERAL PROPERTY THAT AFFRONTED OR ABUTTED THE AREA DEEMED TO BE IN THE AREA.-Federal real property that on December 24, 1973, affronted or abutted the area described in paragraph (1) is deemed to be in the area.
-For the purposes of this paragraph, federal real property affronting or abutting the area described in paragraph (1)-

-(A) is deemed to include Fort Lesley McNair, the Washington Navy Yard, the Anacostia Naval Annex, the United States Naval Station, Bolling Air Force Base, and the Naval Research Laboratory; and

-(B) does not include any area situated outside of the District of Columbia boundary as it existed immediately prior to December 24, 1973, any part of the Anacostia Park situated east of the northern side of the Eleventh Street Bridge, or any part of the Rock Creek Park.

-(b) APPLICABILITY OF OTHER PROVISIONS.-

-(1) PROVISIONS COVERING BUILDINGS AND GROUNDS IN AREA NOT AFFECTED.-Except to the extent specifically provided by this section, this section does not-
+For the purposes of this paragraph, federal real property affronting or abutting the area described in paragraph (1)- - (A) is deemed to include Fort Lesley McNair, the Washington Navy Yard, the Anacostia Naval Annex, the United States Naval Station, Bolling Air Force Base, and the Naval Research Laboratory; and - (B) does not include any area situated outside of the District of Columbia boundary as it existed immediately prior to December 24, 1973, any part of the Anacostia Park situated east of the northern side of the Eleventh Street Bridge, or any part of the Rock Creek - (b) APPLICABILITY OF OTHER PROVISIONS.- - (1) PROVISIONS COVERING BUILDINGS AND GROUNDS IN AREA NOT AFFECTED.-Except to the extent specifically provided by this section, this section does not- - (A) apply to the United States Capitol Buildings and Grounds as defined and de-